House of Fury: Plot

 Jason makes his way to Uncle Chiu with a plan to relocate him, which the old Uncle seemingly accepts, asking for a final moment to spend with his granddaughter.
 However, Uncle Chiu then attempts to escape from Jason by climbing and running across rooftops.
 Meanwhile, the siblings manage to find an air vent to escape from Jason's trap, and follow Jason to Uncle Chiu's restaurant.
 Jason chases Uncle Chiu, but injures his ankle while attempting to jump between buildings and is barely saved from falling to his death by a fire hose thrown out by Uncle Chiu.
 Nicky and Natalie catch up to Uncle Chiu, and ask him for help in saving their father.
-He relents, and Jason calls Nicky to throw him his car's keys, so they could get Uncle Chiu to Rocco in time.
+He relents, and Jason calls Nicky to throw him his car's keys, so they can get Uncle Chiu to Rocco in time.

 Nicky and Natalie take a boat to Rocco's lair, and demand to see their father.
 Rocco reveals him to be trapped in a tank rapidly emptying of air, and rebuffs them without the agent he is looking for.
 Uncle Chiu shows up, and Rocco calls in his men to kill them.
 They fight their way through everyone, with Natalie breaking out Siu-bo and Nicky saving Uncle Chiu from a killing blow and defeating Rocco's son.
 Nicky leaves Rocco unharmed after he makes him fall off his wheelchair, and everyone manages to leave Rocco's lair alive.
 In the ending scene, Jason comes to Siu-bo's home to apologize to Natalie, which she accepts.
 Nicky finally gets the courage to have a French kiss with Ella, and Siu-bo and Uncle Chiu play a game of chess, with Chiu's granddaughter watching.